 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 We surveyed thousands of real customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

 Spring is the sweet spot for yard leveling.
 The soil has enough moisture to shape easily but is still firm enough to stay put once you finish grading.
 Tackle the project before summer downpours arrive, and you’ll improve drainage, reduce erosion, and give new grass time to take root.
-Leveling in early spring also helps pros schedule followup landscaping before the busy season hits.
+Leveling in early spring also helps pros schedule follow-up landscaping before the busy season hits.

-Grading tilts the ground so water flows away from your foundation; leveling smooths out bumps so you can mow, entertain, or add hardscaping with ease.
+Grading tilts the ground so water flows away from your foundation, while leveling smooths out bumps so you can mow, entertain, or add hardscaping with ease.
 Most projects need a mix of both—grade first for drainage, then fine‑tune the surface for a neat, user‑friendly lawn.
 Combining the two protects the house and boosts curb appeal in one pass.